Policy and Approach

 • Invoice Creation Date verses Invoice Entry Date

 • Late Payments – Top 50 Business Units, Top 50 Suppliers & Top 50 Buyers

 • Late Receipt of Invoice – Top 10 Suppliers

-First Nations Reconciliation
+Delivering continued action and performance on First Nations Reconciliation

-We understand that we have a role to play and use our influence with our stakeholders to support the reconciliation movement in Australia.We have adapted our supplier tender questionnaire to include an opportunity for companies to share details about their reconciliation actions, formalised First Nations employment initiatives and/or procurement strategies, and other relevant activities.
+Social procurement will continue to be a growing focus for GPT in 2022.We also have formalised First Nations employment initiatives and/or procurement strategies, and other relevant activities by becoming a member of .
 Potential suppliers that are able to demonstrate reconciliation commitments are then recognised as favourable for this.
 We are pleased that eight of our top ten suppliers (by spend) have formal Reconciliation Action Plans in place.

 GPT released its second Modern Slavery Statement in December 2021, which sets out the actions we have taken during 2020-2021 and propose to take in the future to assess and address modern slavery risks in our business.
 As one of Australia’s largest diversified property groups, we are well placed to influence and effect change with our suppliers, partners and other stakeholders.